 The dragon scale betta is a popular species of freshwater tropical fish.
 There are over 70 varieties of betta fish.
 Many of them have been created through cross-breeding.
 Some have even been genetically modified to create a specific look or characteristic.

 The betta is also known as the Siamese Fighting Fish.
 This name relates to the betta’s origin, as well as its temperament.

 The betta was originally native to areas of Southeast Asia, such as Thailand, Vietnam, and Cambodia.
 Thailand used to be known as Siam, which is where the Siamese part of the name comes from.

-Betta are known to be aggressive fish.
+Betta is known to be aggressive fish.
 The male of the species, particularly, has a highly aggressive temperament, and he will turn on and attack any other male of the same species.
-Hence the name Siamese Fighting Fish.
+Hence the name Siamese fighting fish.

 |Lifespan:||Up to 5 years|